alvarolarreategui/metastatic-tissue-classification/README.md

 The classifiers were chosen based on the inherent non-linearity of the data, and the binary nature of the classification.
 Not all of them were used at each stage or phase.
 For example, SVM was included basically out of curiosity, even though it was expected to perform poorly.
 For the first 3 phases, the following classifiers were used:

-o KNeighborsClassifier with k=5 in all of the Phases, including CV o LogisticRegression with default parameters o SVC with ‘linear’ kernel and KSVM with ‘rbf’ kernel and C=5 o MLPClassifier with hidden layers (10,10) o AdaBoostClassifier(DecisionTreeClassifier()) with n_estimators=200
+- KNeighborsClassifier with k=5 in all of the Phases, including CV
+- LogisticRegression with default parameters
+- SVC with ‘linear’ kernel and KSVM with ‘rbf’ kernel and C=5
+- MLPClassifier with hidden layers (10,10)
+- AdaBoostClassifier(DecisionTreeClassifier()) with n_estimators=200

 See "Team_51_submitted.pdf" fro full details.